 The Story of Bathsheba

 Bathsheba, a figure from the United Monarchy period of ancient Israel, lived in a world of power struggles and royal intrigue.
 Her story unfolds in Jerusalem, the heart of King David's realm, a city that was both a political powerhouse and a spiritual center.
 Bathsheba was the wife of Uriah the Hittite, a loyal warrior in David's army.
-The narrative arc begins with a pivotal moment: King David, from the vantage point of his palace roof, sees Bathsheba bathing.
+The narrative arc begins with King David, from the vantage point of his palace roof, seeing Bathsheba bathing.
 Overcome by desire, he summons her, an act recorded in 2 Samuel 11:2-4.
 This encounter, marked by David's abuse of royal power, sets off a chain of events that will reshape Bathsheba's life and alter the course of Israel's history.

 The initial fallout of this encounter is grave.
 David, realizing Bathsheba is pregnant, attempts to cover his actions.
 When his efforts to bring Uriah home from battle fail to conceal the affair, David resorts to drastic measures.
 He orders Uriah to the front lines, ensuring his death (2 Samuel 11:15).
 The prophet Nathan later confronts David with a parable, exposing the king's sin and pronouncing divine judgment (2 Samuel 12:7).
 This episode positions Bathsheba as a passive figure, swept along by the decisions of powerful men.
 Yet, the birth of her second son, Solomon, marks a turning point.
-This child, born after the death of their first, is beloved by the Lord, setting the stage for a new chapter in Bathsheba's life (2 Samuel 12:24).
+This child, born after the death of their first, is beloved by the Lord, initiating a new chapter in Bathsheba's life (2 Samuel 12:24).